-The CHI Health School of Radiologic Technology is authorized by the Coordinating Commission for Postsecondary Education to grant a Bachelor’s Degree beginning in 2020.
+The CHI Health School of Radiologic Technology is authorized on an annual basis by the Coordinating Commission for Postsecondary Education to grant a Bachelor’s Degree beginning in 2020.

 Coordinating Commission for Postsecondary Education

 Lincoln, NE 68509-5005

 Phone: (402) 471-2847